patthoege/brain-flip/README.md

 [Back to top](<#table-of-contents>)

 ### Typography
  Holtwood One SC is the main font family for the memory card game.
-Sans Serif, if the mentioned font can't be loaded.<br /><br />
+Sans Serif, if the mentioned font can't be loaded.

 [Back to top](<#table-of-contents>)